Magnetic Particle Testing uses one or more magnetic fields to locate surface and sub-surface discontinuity in ferromagnetic materials.

 Techniques of Magnetic Particle Inspection-

-There are mainly Two techniques used When Magnetic Particle Testing is done.
-These two methods of MPI is given below-
+There are mainly two techniques or types of magnetic particle testing used When Magnetic Particle Testing is done.
+These two methods of MPI are given below-

 1. Dry powder Technique-